 The fusion of deuterium and tritium to form helium with the release of energy

-- It takes a great deal of energy to overcome the electrostatic force, so this is why it can only be achieved in an extremely high-energy environment, such as a star’s core
+- This can only be achieved in an extremely high-energy environment, such as star’s core

 - When two protons fuse, the element deuterium is produced

 - In the centre of stars, the deuterium combines with a tritium nucleus to form a helium nucleus, plus the release of energy, which provides fuel for the star to continue burning